More Tweaks Than Transformation in Rewrite of Well Control Rule

 The big change here is that the revised rule allows an operator to file a plan covering multiple wells rather than seeking regulatory permission before each well is drilled.

 “Whenever you buy a lease, you invested a lot of money and time into developing this lease,” Brink said.
 “This allows them to get an approval based off of their anticipated well design.”

-Brink said his normal day job, the chief of district operations support, includes providing interpretations of regulations, such as how to apply the rules when new drilling technology is introduced.
-That includes the slowly growing use of managed-pressure drilling, which combines more-precise fluid flow measurements and the ability to quickly react to changes.
+Brink said his normal day job, the chief of district operations support, includes providing interpretations of regulations, such as how to apply the rule when new drilling technology is introduced.
+That includes the slowly growing use of managed-pressure drilling, which combines more precise fluid flow measurements and the ability to quickly react to changes.

 “BSEE agrees that technology is improving and could help justify a performance-based drilling margin at some point.
 However, BSEE would need to obtain and evaluate more research and data before it can develop and adopt a performance-based drilling margin,” the rule said.

 21-Day Testing.
 The revised pressure-testing rule offers a carrot to entice operators and drillers to use new data-driven tools to substantially improve BOP reliability.

 The incentive is an opportunity to pressure-test BOP equipment every 21 days, rather than every 14 days.
 That could represent a substantial saving because Brink estimates that each test interrupts drilling for about 8 hours.
 Over 365 days of drilling time, being allowed to extend the testing interval from 14 to 21 days would mean about nine fewer tests.

 With rig rates as high as $500,000 a day, that could represent a substantial saving.
 Winning permission to do so will require convincing BSEE that a system is in place providing predictive maintenance system and failure analysis.
 The cost of that added effort could be covered by savings on BOP downtime, which is a major cost offshore.
 For BSEE the point is to ensure the BOP works when it is needed to prevent a disaster.